 About 2 weeks after the crash, my brother Marty and I decided to have one last adventure with our cousin Peter before we moved to Oregon.
 We wanted to investigate the crash site for ourselves.
 So, we made our way just outside of town beyond the city landfill, sneaking our way into the area near the crash site.
 We climbed up the desert hillside hoping not to be seen by the military personnel who were still in the area.
 Either they didn't see us or, at this point, they didn't care we were there.
 Hiding in the sagebrush on a rocky outcropping, we looked from above, down onto a dirt road that entered a canyon.
 From there we could see a few military personnel, their vehicles, and a dump truck with charred sections of the plane wreckage clearly visible on it.
 It appeared they were about to leave the area soon as they were strapping down and tarping over the remains of the plane.
-We silently made our way down the hillside, away from where the military people were, into the shallow canyon and onto a narrow dirt road.
+We silently made our way down the hillside, away from the area where the military crew were, into the shallow canyon and onto a narrow dirt road.
 We walked up the curvy road wondering where the crash area was.
 Nothing at first seemed unusual.
 It wasn't long, however, when it was obvious where the crash had occurred.
 We came upon an area of the canyon where the hillside was burned black, trees and brush scorched to charcoal and there was still debris and small sections of the plane remaining.
 The disturbing foul smell of the burned area was unforgettable.
 We spent some time with morbid fascination looking around and picking small up pieces of the plane.
 One thing that we saw still haunts me to this day– there were marking tags spiked into the ground, in various places, scattered about the area, with a biblical inscription on them.
 They indicated the location of where body parts were found.
 I will never forget that!